juepi/PIO-ESP32-Template/README.md

 ### Importance of `ClientName` Setting
 Note that the `ClientName` configured in the `platformio.ini` file will also be used as the hostname reported to your DHCP server when the ESP fetches an IP-address.
 This is especially important, as OTA-flashing will also require your networking environment to be able to resolve this hostname to the ESP's IP-address!
 See `upload_port`setting in the `platformio.ini` file.
 If you're having troubles with OTA-flashing, you might want to check that first by pinging the configured `ClientName`.
+**ATTENTION**: `ClientName` must not contain dashes.

 ### Compiling and flashing walkthrough
 I will give a rough walkthrough on the first steps, assuming you have a working PlatformIO environment: